How to find a virus on Mac?

 2. Check for viruses the smart way

-You could use a tool like CleanMyMac X to scan for malicious software.
-It has a dedicated Malware Removal module that not only scans and identifies threats but removes them too.
+You could use a tool like CleanMyMac to scan for malicious software.
+It has a dedicated Malware Removal module that not only scans and identifies threats but also removes them completely.
+CleanMyMac can quickly find and delete thousands of malware threats, including adware, spyware, ransomware, worms, and cryptocurrency miners.

 If it does locate something suspicious on your Mac, it offers immediate removal.
-But the best thing is, it has real-time malware monitor protection, warning you when you're about to install a harmful app.
+But the best thing is that it has real-time malware monitor protection, warning you when you're about to install a harmful app.
+It is also notarized by Apple, meaning that it's absolutely safe to use.

 2. Select Malware Removal in the left sidebar.